More

 NSW CTP claim guide (Motor Accident Injuries Act 2017) — statutory benefits, damages, and the 52-week rule

-This guide is the authoritative resource for navigating the NSW Compulsory Third Party (CTP) scheme.
-Governed by the Motor Accident Injuries Act 2017, the scheme provides statutory benefits for treatment and income replacement, as well as common law damages for more serious injuries.
-Understanding the critical legal classifications—such as “threshold injury” and “Whole Person Impairment”—is essential for securing your long-term entitlements.
+This guide explains how to navigate the NSW Compulsory Third Party (CTP) scheme in real claimant terms, whether you are in Sydney, Newcastle, Wollongong, the Central Coast, or broader regional NSW.
+Governed by the Motor Accident Injuries Act 2017, the scheme provides statutory benefits for treatment and income replacement, with common law damages available in qualifying matters.
+Understanding legal classifications—especially “threshold injury” and “Whole Person Impairment”—is central to protecting long-term entitlements.

 In New South Wales, Compulsory Third Party (CTP) insurance is mandatory for every registered motor vehicle.
 The scheme is designed to protect both road users and drivers by providing a framework for compensation following a motor vehicle accident.
 This includes accidents involving cars, motorcycles, trucks, buses, pedestrians, and cyclists.